nguyenhuuit/adventofcode-runner/README.md

 ## Features

-- 🚀 Run solutions in multiple languages (Python, JavaScript, Java, C++)
+- 🚀 Run solutions in multiple languages (Python, JavaScript, Java, C++, Ruby)
 - 🔄 Watch mode for automatic re-runs
 - 🎨 Beautiful terminal UI with spinners and colors
 - 🧪 Test your solutions with sample inputs